My Teaching Style

 I've combined my work in yoga, yoga therapy, social justice, and Somatic Experiencing in developing and teaching trauma-informed yoga trainings that are rooted in a social justice lens and analysis, and collaborate with other teachers and facilitators to incorporate social justice and healing justice frameworks into our work and the work of yoga and healing practices in our communities.

 I am grateful for everything that yoga and somatics have helped me (re)discover in myself, and I am always honored to be able to share them with others.
-I am a yoga therapist (certified in Integrated Movement Therapy), Somatic Experiencing Practitioner(SEP) (SE is a gentle body-based therapy modality focused on nervous system re-regulation), Reiki practitioner (Level Two), yoga teacher, and trainer of yoga teachers and yoga therapists.
+I am a certified yoga therapist through the International Association of Yoga Therapists (certified in Integrated Movement Therapy), Somatic Experiencing Practitioner(SEP) (SE is a gentle body-based therapy modality focused on nervous system re-regulation), Reiki practitioner (Level Two), yoga teacher, and trainer of yoga teachers and yoga therapists.
 I have additional specialized training in Thai yoga, yin yoga, trauma-informed yoga, body positivity facilitation, and iRest Yoga Nidra.
-I am available for yoga therapy sessions (IMT sessions), private yoga sessions, Reiki sessions, SE sessions, and sessions that combine various of the modalities that I use, as well as IMT mentorship, and consultation on different topics in yoga and yoga therapy, especially working with at-risk and marginalized populations, trauma-informed yoga and yoga for trauma healing, yoga for larger bodies, working with queer, trans*, and LGBTQIA populations, and yoga and social justice.
+I see individual clients in person or through skype for yoga therapy sessions (IMT sessions), private yoga sessions, Reiki sessions, SE sessions, and sessions that combine various of the modalities that I use, as well as IMT mentorship, and consultation on different topics in yoga and yoga therapy, especially working with at-risk and marginalized populations, trauma-informed yoga and yoga for trauma healing, yoga for larger bodies, working with queer, trans*, and LGBTQIA populations, and yoga and social justice.

 I am on the Faculty of Off the Mat, Into the World, the 8 Limbs Yoga Teacher Training, and The Samarya Yoga Teacher Training.
 I collaborate with a US- and Canada- wide collective of highly skilled social justice and yoga facilitators to offer trainings centered on yoga, diversity, and social justice for yoga teachers, yoga teacher trainings, and yoga practitioners around the country.
 You can learn more about that work at the Bending Towards Justice website.